Purdue University: History

 On May 6, 1869, the General Assembly established the institution in Tippecanoe County as Purdue University, in the name of the principal benefactor.
 Classes began at Purdue on September 16, 1874, with six instructors and 39 students.
-Professor John S. Hougham was Purdue's first faculty member and served as acting president between the administrations of presidents Shortridge and White.
+Professor John S. Hougham was Purdue's first faculty member and was the acting president between the administrations of presidents Shortridge and White.
 A campus of five buildings was completed by the end of 1874.
 In 1875, Sarah D. Allen Oren Haynes, the State Librarian of Indiana, was appointed professor of botany.

 Purdue issued its first degree, a Bachelor of Science in chemistry, in 1875.
 The first female student was admitted that autumn.

 Emerson E. White, the university's president from 1876 to 1883, followed a strict interpretation of the Morrill Act.
 Rather than emulate the classical universities, White believed Purdue should be an "industrial college" and devote its resources toward providing a broad, liberal education with an emphasis on science, technology, and agriculture.

 Part of White's plan to distinguish Purdue from classical universities included a controversial attempt to ban fraternities, which was ultimately overturned by the Indiana Supreme Court.
 White resigned in protest.
 The next president, James H. Smart, is remembered for his call in 1894 to rebuild the original Heavilon Hall "one brick higher" after it had been destroyed by a fire.

-By the end of the nineteenth century, the university was organized into schools of agriculture, engineering (mechanical, civil, and electrical), and pharmacy; former U.S. President Benjamin Harrison served on the board of trustees.
+By the end of the nineteenth century, the university was organized into schools of agriculture, engineering (mechanical, civil, and electrical), and pharmacy; former U.S. President Benjamin Harrison was on the board of trustees.
 Purdue's engineering laboratories included testing facilities for a locomotive, and for a Corliss steam engine—one of the most efficient engines of the time.
 Programs in education and home economics were soon established, as well as a short-lived school of medicine.
 By 1925, Purdue had the largest undergraduate engineering enrollment in the country, a status it would keep for half a century.

 President Edward C. Elliott oversaw a campus building program between the world wars.
 Inventor, alumnus, and trustee David E. Ross coordinated several fundraisers, donated lands to the university, and was instrumental in establishing the Purdue Research Foundation.
 Ross's gifts and fundraisers supported such projects as Ross–Ade Stadium, the Memorial Union, a civil engineering surveying camp, and Purdue University Airport.
 Purdue Airport was the country's first university-owned airport and the site of the country's first college-credit flight training courses.

 Amelia Earhart joined the Purdue faculty in 1935 as a consultant for these flight courses and as a counselor on women's careers.
+Earhart lived in Women's Residence Hall South, now Duhme Hall, part of Windsor Halls.
 In 1936, the Purdue Research Foundation provided the funds for the Lockheed Electra 10-E Earhart flew on her attempted round-the-world flight.